olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     apk add curl
     curl http://myapi:8080/greetings
     ```
     The first command installs the `curl` tool, which is not included in our small production image by default.
-The second line then uses `curl` to talk to the API at its internal cluster service address and get the list of "greetings" that are currently stored.
+The second line then uses `curl` to talk to the API at it's internal cluster service address and get the list of "greetings" that are currently stored.
 You should get an empty list ('`[]`') as result, because we did not add any greetings yet.
 That will come in the next steps.

 1. Exit the shell in the pod by typing `exit`.